icbritto/TPN1/README.md

 ---

 ## 📦 How to install

-## You can ether use CurseForge or Modrinth

-### CurseForge
-1. Download the modpack:
-   - Via CurseForge App **(recommended)**
-   - Via Release (ZIP) here on GitHub

-2. On CurseForge:
-   - Click "Create Custom Profile"
-   - Select "Import"
-   - Choose the `.zip` file from this repository

-3. CurseForge will automatically download all the mods.

-### Modrinth
 1. Download the modpack:
    - Via Modrinth App **(recommended)**
    - Via Release (.mrpack) here on GitHub